|

 SWCPC 711 E1

-This collection consists of images of collections and storage facilities at the Western
+This collection consists of images of collections and storage facilities at the

-facilities throughout the United States to gather information for the construction of the
+several modern research facilities throughout the United States to gather

-new Southwest Collection building at Texas Tech University.
-The Southwest Collection's
+Texas Tech University.
+The Southwest Collection's layout and design greatly

-layout and design greatly resembles that of the Western History Research Center.
+resembles that of the Western History Research Center.

 Western Personalities